Board of Directors

 Guy Williams is President & CEO of Detroiters Working for Environmental Justice and Principal & Founder of G.O.
 Williams & Associates, L.L.C., strategic advisors for sustainable community and environmentally related programs.
 He is well known nationally for his work as a developer of community programming, as a leader in urban redevelopment and remediation projects, and as an advocate for environmental justice and sustainability.
 Named Michigan Green Leader of the Year in 2014, he is currently Board Chair of Rails-to-Trails Conservancy and the Chair of the Great Lakes Leadership Academy Board of Governors; a board member of Eastern Market Corporation (Detroit); and a member of the Michigan Green Chemistry Roundtable, Great Lakes Integrated Sciences and Assessment Center’s Stakeholder Advisory Committee, and Detroit Future City, among others.
 Guy is a graduate of Bucknell University.

-Nsedu is Executive Director of the Children's Environmental Health Network in Washington, DC., an organization that works to protect the developing child from environmental health hazards and promote a healthier environment.
+Nsedu is Executive Director of the Children’s Environmental Health Network in Washington, D,C., a national organization that works to protect the developing child from environmental health hazards and promote a healthier environment.
 Nse is trained in public health and medical sciences, and brings a broad background in teaching, publishing, presenting and policy advocacy, including testifying before Congress.
-She has worked with the National Institutes of Health-DC Initiative to Reduce Infant Mortality at the George Washington University School of Public Health; the Transplant Recipients International Organization; and with the Washington Free Clinic.
+She is a member of the Institute of Medicine’s Environmental Health Sciences Roundtable, advisor to the Columbia Center for Children’s Health and the Environment, and is appointed to the Maryland Children’s Environmental Health Protection Advisory Council.
+Nse has worked with the National Institutes of Health-D.C.
+Initiative to Reduce Infant Mortality at the George Washington University School of Public Health; the Transplant Recipients International Organization; and with the Washington Free Clinic.
 She is an active member of the American Public Health Association.
 Nse has a Masters in Public Health from George Washington University.